 - 1. Navigate the tree until you find the node that you wish to replace with another node. - 2.
 Click on the node's icon in order to bring up the context menu. - 3.
-Select the "Swap with another node" item from the "Advanced" submenu, the browse interface will be displayed. - 4.
+Select the "Swap" item from the menu, the browse interface will be displayed. - 4.
 Use the browse interface to locate the node that should be used instead of the one you found in step 1. - 5.
 Click OK the target node will then be swapped with the one you selected using the browse interface.